brains-and-beards/open-brainsandbeards-com/docs/seo.md

 2. We still want those pages to be paginated
 3. It's recommended (and possibly the only) approach with [gatsby pagination](https://www.gatsbyjs.com/docs/adding-pagination/)

-## Alternative approaches
+## Alternative approaches, we didn't choose

-1. Exclude pages with /blog/x paths from the sitemap and/or mark them with noindex.
+1. Exclude pages with `/blog/x` paths from the sitemap and/or mark them with noindex.

 ### Why wasn't this option chosen?